mjennings061/bvcodingchallenge-sampleapp/README.md

 #### Fork the project repo

-Once logged into your GitHub account, go to https://github.com/bazaarvoice/bvcodingchallenge-sampleapp and fork the repo by click the "Fork" button at the top right of the page.
+Once logged into your GitHub account, fork this repo by clicking the "Fork" button at the top right of the page.
+This will create a version of the repo on your Github account.

 #### Clone the project repo

+You can now clone the repo in your Github account which you have just forked.
+The terminal command to clone the repo will be something like this.
 ```bash
 git clone git@github.com:{YOUR-GITHUB-USERNAME}/bvcodingchallenge-sampleapp.git
 ```